harshithnarahari/flight-mgmt-system/README.md

-A Flight management system built using Spring framework, Hibernate, &amp; MySQL
+A Flight management system built using Spring framework, Hibernate, MySQL